-- the leave after the mandatory 42 days post-birth has been shared between both parents.
+- The leave after the mandatory 42 days post-birth has been shared between both parents.
 The additional 30-day period can be taken by both parents.

 There are also two additional options for taking parental leave in Portugal:

 To be entitled to parental leave in Portugal, you must have worked and made at least six months of social security contributions by the time of your claim.
-Applications for maternity and paternity benefits in Portugal can be made at a local social security office or at a citizen’s shop.
+Applications for maternity and paternity benefits in Portugal can be made at a local Social Security office or at a citizen’s shop.

-There is also parental social allowance available to those out of work or who have not made enough contributions to be entitled to maternity leave in Portugal.
-The entitlement period is the same as for standard maternity benefit but is set at rates of 80 percent, 66 percent and 64 percent of the Index of Social Support (EUR 421.32 in 2017).
+Parental social allowance is also available to those out of work or who have not made enough contributions to be entitled to maternity leave in Portugal.
+The entitlement period is the same as for standard maternity benefit, but is set at rates of 80%, 66%, and 64% of the Index of Social Support (€435.76 in 2019).

 Paternity leave in Portugal is allowed for working fathers for five consecutive days after the birth of the baby, plus an additional 10 days within 30 days of the birth, which do not need to be consecutive.
 After this period, a father has the option to take leave for an additional 10 consecutive days within the period that the mother is on maternity leave.
 If twins are born, an additional two days are added to each period for each child.